containerbuildsystem/atomic-reactor/docs/api.md

 1. Obtain source
 1. Build image
 1. Tag it
-1. Push it to registries
+1. Push it to the registry

 ##### DockerBuildWorkflow instance variables